-The Credit Union records annually, the estimated liabilities for pension and other benefit obligations, which are payable to its employees in subsequent years under the Credit Union's policy.
+The Credit Union records annually the estimated liabilities for pension and other benefit obligations, which are payable to its employees in subsequent years under the Credit Union's policy.

 The Credit Union provides post employment benefits through a defined contribution plan.
 Pension expenses for the defined contribution pension plan include the required employer contributions.
 Contributions to the plan are recognized as an expense in the period that the relevant employee services are rendered.
-During the year, the contributions by the Credit Union to the defined contribution pension plan were \$12,636 (2013 - \$14,254).
+During the period, the contributions by the Credit Union to the defined contribution pension plan were \$19,489 (2014 - \$12,636).